Saichania: Skull

 The skull had very complex air passages.
 The main entrance of each external nostril consisted of a roomy "nasal vestibule".
 In each vestibule again two smaller entrances were present, vertically arranged.
 The lower hole allowed air to enter the hollow inside of the bone core of the beak.
 This premaxillary sinus had a little recess at the top, connected by a nerve channel to the mouth.
 Maryańska presumed this recess housed a Jacobson's organ, a secondary smelling organ.
 The main room of the premaxillary sinus was connected to behind with a sinus in the maxilla, which itself was partly divided in two by a transverse bone wall or septum.
 The nasal cavity was large, situated directly below the snout roof.
 It was divided into a left and right side by a thick vertical bone wall.
 It was also horizontally divided in two by high internal wings of the praemaxillae and the upper side of a crista maxilloturbinalis.
 This latter was a scroll-like structure, a turbinate bone serving with warm-blooded animals to condense and preserve exhaled moisture.
 Normally, in dinosaurs these turbinates are not ossified.
 Together with a crista nasoturbinalis, the crista maxilloturbinalis filled the lower half of the nasal cavity.
 Maryańska presumed it was connected with the underlying premaxillary sinus, allowing the animal to exhale air through the lower hole of the nasal vestibule.
 The upper half of the nasal cavity was the main respiratory tract, allowing air to enter via the upper hole of the nasal vestibule.
 An unusually strongly ossified hard palate was present.
 The air passages may have allowed the animal to cool the air that it breathed and limit water loss.
 The hard palate allowed it to eat tough plants.
 All this suggested that it lived in a hot, arid, environment.
 There is even some evidence that the animal may have possessed a salt gland next to its nostrils, which would have further aided it in a desert habitat.

-Skeleton mount of cf. Pinacosaurus with Saichania skull cast.

 The teeth were small and leaf-shaped.
 There are twenty-two of them in each maxilla, seventeen in the right and sixteen in the left lower jaw of the holotype.
 On the rear skull, the oval occipital condyle is obliquely pointing to below, indicating that the entire head was appending.
 A large hyoid bone apparatus was found, in 1977 the most complete discovered for any dinosaur.
 It is V-shaped with the central parts representing the basihyal and basibranchial, and the branches being the ceratobranchialia.
 This bone apparently supported a long tongue.